Azure/enterprise-azure-policy-as-code/Docs/integrating-with-alz.md

     Assignments deployed via the ALZ accelerators are kept in sync with the EnterprisePolicyAsCode module so ensure you have the latest PowerShell module installed before running `Sync-ALZPolicies`

 !!! tip
-    Rename or copy the default CAF assignment files - when you do a sync it makes it easier to compare changes.
+    Rename or copy the default ALZ assignment files - when you do a sync it makes it easier to compare changes.

 ## Keeping up to date with GitHub Actions